Icofunding/Legal/Terms and conditions.md

 #### B. **Indemnify Icofunding and Related Parties**.

-You agree to indemnify Icogonding and any Company Person harmless from any claim, demand, expenses, costs or fees made by a third party due to or arising out of your access to or use of the Services or the violation of this Agreement or any applicable law by you or any third party using your account.
+You agree to indemnify Icofunding and any Company Person harmless from any claim, demand, expenses, costs or fees made by a third party due to or arising out of your access to or use of the Services or the violation of this Agreement or any applicable law by you or any third party using your account.

 #### C. **Confidentiality**.